adetaylor/codeclub-python/exercises/Py01-Ball/docs/README.md

 TODO
 ----

-* Fix code-problem directory.
-It seems to contain the solution.
 * Add another sprite (e.g. a goal, a football background) in the data directory so kids who want to push it further can have more possibilities.